dostuffthatmatters/jax-capability-analysis/README.md

 function_that_uses_a_key(key2)
 ```

-Using a tiny utility class, can make the code way more readable and does not lead to naming issues:
+Using a small utility class, can make the code way more readable and does not lead to naming issues:

 ```python
 class RNG_Provider: